archtop/hexagonal-archt-lab/notes/The_Overview_of_Hexagonal_Architecture.md

       core and called by the adapter
     - For ___Driven-Adapters___, an interface that is implemented by the adapter and called by the core

+## Summary

+- By inverting the dependencies
+    - The domain code has no dependencies to the outside
+    - The domain logic is decoupled from all Persistence and UI specific problems
+    - Reduce the number of reasons to change throughout the codebase
+    - Fewer reasons to change means better maintainability

+- The domain code is free to be modelled as best fits the business problems

+- The persistence and UI code are free to be modelled as best fits the persistence and UI problems